 How can I stop my teeth from being so sensitive?

 ‘Sensitivity can often be caused by an exposed nerve, which means something more serious could be at play underneath the tooth’s surface – definitely see your dentist.
-If nothing’s amiss toothpaste with potassium nitrate may help your plight – try using Sensodyne Rapid Relief Toothpaste, R47,95, Dis-Chem.
+If nothing’s amiss toothpaste with potassium nitrate may help your plight – try using Sensodyne Rapid Relief Toothpaste.